himanimsuthar/Test/README.md

 # Test
 Test Project
-My first commit completed with the feature implementaion.
+My first commit completed with the feature implementaion and was tested successfully.
 My second commit